-A sprinkling of wildflowers in a lawn can be a joyous thing for gardeners and wildlife.
+A sprinkling of wildflowers in a lawn can be a joyous thing for gardeners and wildlife, increasing plant and animal diversity in your garden.
 However, where a gardener chooses to create a more traditional green swathe, some control of the plants that are not grass may be needed.
 This can be done by good cultivation and by digging out, but lawn weedkillers are widely available too.
 Below you can find details of which weedkillers work best for tackling specific weeds.

 Weedy lawns can be turned into wildflower meadows

 Try cultural methods of control, rather than resorting to weedkillers as your first option

 Slender speedwell, field woodrush and mind-your-own-business are resistant to weedkillers

 Many weeds need more than one application of weedkiller

 Always follow the instructions on the weedkiller

 Make sure you use the right product: some are ineffective on specific weeds